Sources of Agricultural Finance: Institutional and Non-institutional Finance

 Sources of Agricultural Finance

-There are two significant sources of agriculture finance a) Non-institutional b) Institutional.
+There are two significant sources of agriculture finance a) Non-institutional and b) Institutional.
 Agricultural credit is available to farmers and other people who are working in the agriculture sector in India from different sources which can be broadly classified into non-institutional and institutional.

 Non-Institutional source of agriculture finance